UN ENGAGEMENT

 Tanzania: Experts call for urgent action amid crackdown on civil society ahead of elections (OHCHR, 2024)

-Report on Mobile Indigenous peoples by the UN Special Rapporteur on Indigenous Peoples.
-2024:
+Report on Mobile Indigenous Peoples by the UN Special Rapporteur on Indigenous People (2024)

 Read the Special Rapporteur’s report on the unique challenges that Mobile Indigenous Peoples, including pastoralists, face.
 These challenges include the lack of legal recognition, the restriction of land rights and mobility, including transboundary movement, the impact of armed conflict, and barriers to basic social services stemming from socioeconomic, cultural and political marginalization.